gdarquie/agentconnect-launcher/README.md

 ## Install

-Copy this file to your machine after installing AgentConnect Project.
-Nothing more is supposed to do.
+Copy this file to your machine after installing AgentConnect with fc repository.
+Nothing more is supposed to be done.

 ## Alias